 The Company's Corporate Governance Guidelines provide for the appointment of a lead independent director at any time when the Chairman is not independent.
-Our board believes that the appointment of a lead independent director and the use of regular executive sessions of the independent directors, along with the board's independent committee system and majority of independent directors, allow it to maintain effective oversight of management.
-Our board recognizes that depending on the circumstances, other leadership models might be appropriate.
+Our board of directors believes that the appointment of a lead independent director and the use of regular executive sessions of the independent directors, along with the board's independent committee system and majority of independent directors, allow it to maintain effective oversight of management.
+Our board of directors recognizes that depending on the circumstances, other leadership models might be appropriate.
 Accordingly, our board regularly reviews and reassesses its leadership structure.

-The Company's independent directors have appointed Mr. Lupo as the board's lead independent director, and he presides at all meetings of our board at which the Chairman of the board of directors is not present, including executive sessions of the independent directors.
+The Company does not currently have a lead independent director, since the Chairman of the board of directors, Mr. Lupo, is an independent director.
+When there is a lead independent director, he or she would preside at all meetings of our board of directors at which the Chairman is not present, including executive sessions of the independent directors.
 Our board has adopted guidelines that provide for the lead independent director to fulfill the following functions:

-- Serve as a liaison, as needed, between the directors and the Chairman of the board of directors; - · Call meetings of the independent directors, when appropriate; - If requested by Company management or stockholders, ensure that he or she is available, as appropriate, for consultation with management and/or direct communication with stockholders; - · Be the focal point for stockholder communications addressed to independent directors; - · Recommend the retention of outside advisors who report directly to the board of directors as he or she may determine is necessary or appropriate; and - Assist in the annual evaluation of the Chief Executive Officer, and, if an officer other than the Chief Executive Officer is serving as Chairman of the board of directors, such other officer.
+- Serve as a liaison, as needed, between the directors and the Chairman of the board of directors; - Call meetings of the independent directors, when appropriate; - If requested by Company management or stockholders, ensure that he or she is available, as appropriate, for consultation with management and/or direct communication with stockholders; - Be the focal point for stockholder communications addressed to independent directors; - Recommend the retention of outside advisors who report directly to the board of directors as he or she may determine is necessary or appropriate; and - Assist in the annual evaluation of the Chief Executive Officer, and, if an officer other than the Chief Executive Officer is serving as Chairman of the board of directors, such other officer.
 For the officer serving as Chairman of the board of directors, such evaluation shall include an evaluation of such officer's effectiveness as Chairman of the board of directors and as an officer of the Company and an annual evaluation of his or her interactions with directors and ability to provide leadership and direction to the full board of directors.